hybridpollo/rhosp_public_templates/osp16_single_director_split_stack_overcloud/README.md

 ```

 #### Important Notes
-- Deploying multiple clouds using customized service maps do not work with TLS-Everywhere yet.
-There is an upstream bug filed for this: https://bugs.launchpad.net/tripleo/+bug/1888388
-- The Undercloud shares the provisioning network between the Overclouds.
+- The Undercloud shares the provisioning network between the stacks.
 Take this into consideration when allocating
 fixed ip addresses to the VIPs and Overcloud hosts in the ctlplane network.
 - The provisioning network can be extended as the Undercloud supports the use of routed-l3 provisioning networks
 this however was not tested with these templates and does require additional configuration in the Undercloud
 configuration as well as the network infrastructure.